Specialist Systems: AMA Referencing

 As with any referencing system, the format for each source in the reference list will depend on its type.
 We won’t try to cover all source types here, but you can see the basic formats for a book, a print journal article, and a page from a website below:

-Print Book: Author name(s) and initial(s).
+Print book: Author name(s) and initial(s).
 Book Title.
 Edition number (second edition or above only).
-City, State (or Country) of publisher: Publisher’s name; copyright year.
+Publisher’s name; copyright year.

 Website: Author name(s) and initial(s) or publishing organization.
 Page title.
 Name of the website.
-URL.
-Accessed [date].
+Accessed date.
+URL

 In practice, the references for these sources would look like this:

-1. Manford J, Bea A. Adapting to Distance: How Technology Changed Mental Health.
+1. Manford JS, Bea A. Adapting to Distance: How Technology Changed Mental Health.
 3rd ed.
-Chicago, Il: Lowdown Publications; 2018.
+Lowdown Publications; 2018.

 2. Ranganathan R. Videoconferencing and medical practice.
 Health Manag Technol.
 2020;1(10):11-18.

-You can find more on different reference formats in AMA on the blog of our proofreading partner, Proofed.
-Would you like to see more about AMA referencing – or any other citation system – in our courses?
+Would you like to see more about AMA referencing – or any other citation system – in our blog?
 If so, just leave a comment below to let us know!

 Becoming A Proofreader

-For more detail on some of the major referencing systems (as well as some of the not-so-well-known ones!), see our Becoming A Proofreader course.
-You can sign up for a free trial here.
+For more detail on some of the major referencing systems (as well as some of the not-so-well-known ones!), check out our Becoming A Proofreader course.
+You can even try out two lessons for free!

 Start your journey